khulnasoft/integrations-core/docs/developer/architecture/vsphere.md

 The reason for such an important distinction is that historical metrics are **much MUCH** slower to collect than realtime metrics.
 The vSphere integration will always collect the "realtime" data for metrics that concern ESXi hosts and VMs.
 But the integration also collects metrics for Datastores, ClusterComputeResources, Datacenters, and maybe others in the future.

-That's why, in the context of the Datadog vSphere integration, we usually simplify by considering that:
+That's why, in the context of the Khulnasoft vSphere integration, we usually simplify by considering that:

 -   VMs and ESXi hosts are "realtime resources".
 Metrics for such resources are quick and easy to get by querying vCenter that will in turn query all the ESXi hosts.